Detrivinog/Detrivinog/README.md

 ## Hi there, I'm David!

-I am a Data Scientist with a BSc in Forest Engineering.
-I have extensive experience developing analytics solutions by processing, cleaning, and visualizing data.
-My academic background includes various projects focused on Machine and Deep Learning models, spatial analysis, and web development.
+I am a Data Scientist with a BSc in Forest Engineering and a Master’s in Data Science, specializing in developing analytical solutions from data processing to visualization with tools like PowerBI, Looker, and Dash.
+My experience spans Machine and Deep Learning, spatial analysis, and web development, with a strong focus on automation and cloud services.

-- I'm studying a Master degree in Data Science 👨‍💻
-- I love literature, nature and games 📚🌳🎮
-- I'm looking to cultivate the spirit through the arts 🎨
-- In a few words, I want to be happy 😁
+Passionate about emerging technologies like AI and blockchain, I also enjoy literature, nature, and games 📚🌳🎮.
+Creativity through the arts 🎨 is important to me, and my ultimate goal is to find happiness in both work and life 😁.

 ## Connect with me